4DGB/4dgb-readthedocs/docs/workflow/installation.rst

     13d42f965c06: Waiting
     ...

 Once the docker image is updated, the command will continue.
+From time to time when the command is run, this update may occur.
+There are command line options to control this behavior (see above).